Winchester Lake, Connecticut, USA

 Looking for Winchester Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Winchester Lake is nestled in the heart of northwestern Connecticut’s elegant Litchfield County.
 At 229 acres, the inviting water offers visitors and residents plenty of opportunity for fishing and boating.
 Some private homes are scattered along the forested shoreline.
 Visitors can gain access to the lake through a public boat launch on the southern shore adjacent to the Winchester Lake dam.